Trauma-Informed Individual Therapy

 Supporting Therapy Clients by Building Resilience

-I support clients in building resilience, confidence, and compassion for the parts of themselves that are still affected by past pain.
+I support clients in developing resilience, confidence, and compassion for every part of themselves.

 Trauma therapy does not inherently mean a traumatic event has happened or that the hurt is plain and on the surface.